Best VPN for Canada (2026)

 • Stability during long-running downloads

-4. Privacy & Logging Verification
+Privacy and Logging Verification

-• Clear no-logs policy language
+• Clear and unambiguous no-logs policy language

 • Independent security or privacy audits

-• Jurisdiction and legal exposure
+• Jurisdictional exposure and legal obligations

-5. App Reliability & Failure Behavior
+App Reliability and Failure Behaviour

 • Reconnection speed and logic